jameslnewell/tradie/README.md

   - we setup new projects more quickly (e.g. no need for everyone to spend time researching specific tools and best practice for setting them up, just use `tradie` - we've done all the research and testing for you!)
   - we spend less time maintaining tooling (e.g. no need to keep all the tools up to date - just use `tradie`, a single dependency)
   - we are less impacted when we change tooling (e.g. no need to re-write all the tooling in your project - `tradie` will abstract (most of) the differences between the old and new tooling)
-  - the project can still configure the tools
+  - the project can still override some of the tools
+  - cater to common application types

+##### Why not `create-react-app`?

+[Create React App](https://github.com/facebookincubator/create-react-app) is a great tool and we'd highly recommend giving it a go!
+However
+`create-react-app` is tailored to a specific use-case and doesn't support `CSS` pre-processing (e.g. `SASS`), multiple bundles or UniversalJS applications.
+Tradie supports `SASS` and a number of common application types.

 ## Installation